murphyka/information_explorable/info_decomp.md

 </div>

 The mutual information in two random variables is the amount that learning the outcome of one reduces your uncertainty about the other<a class='footstart' key='mutual_info'></a>.
-Let's say the weather in a neighboring town is completely unpredictable one hour to the next<a class='footstart' key='weather-caveats'></a>, and balanced such that 50% of the time it's calm and 50% of the time there's a storm.
+Let's say the weather in a neighboring town (town A) is completely unpredictable one hour to the next<a class='footstart' key='weather-caveats'></a>, and balanced such that 50% of the time it's calm and 50% of the time there's a storm.
-That town's weather will be one of our random variables, which we'll call `$X$` -- it has two equally probable outcomes (calm or stormy), so it has one bit of uncertainty (aka entropy)<a class='footstart' key='entropy'></a>.
+That town's weather will be one of our "source" random variables, which we'll call `$X_A$` -- it has two equally probable outcomes (calm or stormy), so it has one bit of uncertainty (aka entropy)<a class='footstart' key='entropy'></a>.

-The other random variable we'll use is the message your town receives from the telegraph line, which we'll call `$U$`.
+The message your town receives from the telegraph line will be our auxiliary variable, containing some amount of information about `$X_A$`, and we'll call it `$U_A$`.
-The mutual information between the two, `$I(X;U)$`, is the amount of information transmitted per message -- it's the amount that receiving the message tells us about the other town's weather.
+The mutual information between the two, `$I(X_A;U_A)$`, is the amount of information transmitted per message -- it's the amount that receiving a message reduces your uncertainty about the other town's weather.
 The more money you spend on the telegraph line, the lower the noise in the line and the better you'll be able to infer the other town's weather.
 <div class="container">
   <div class='transmission-noise-slider'></div>